Fifty Quick Ideas to Improve your User Stories

 Gojko Adzic

 Gojko Adzic is a partner at Neuri Consulting LLP.
-He He one of the 2019 AWS Serverless Heroes, the winner of the 2016 European Software Testing Outstanding Achievement Award, and the 2011 Agile Testing Days Most Influential Professional award.
+He is one of the 2019 AWS Serverless Heroes, the winner of the 2016 European Software Testing Outstanding Achievement Award, and the 2011 Agile Testing Days Most Influential Professional award.
 Gojko's book Specification by Example won the Jolt Award for the best book of 2012, and his blog won the UK Agile Award for the best online publication in 2010.

 Gojko is a frequent keynote speaker at leading software development conferences, and one of the authors of Narakeet and MindMup.
 As a consultant, Gojko helped companies around the world improve software delivery, from some of the largest financial institutions to small innovative startups.